tomasvotava/fastapi-sso/README.md

 This allows you to implement the famous `Login with Google/Facebook/Microsoft` buttons functionality on your backend very easily.

+## Support this project

+If you'd like to support this project, consider [buying me a coffee ☕](https://www.buymeacoffee.com/tomas.votava).
+I tend to process Pull Requests faster when properly caffeinated 😉.

 ## Supported login providers

 ### Official